A Unique and efficient Qigong system

 What is Qi?

-Qi is our life force, the fabric of all existence within the universe, understanding Qi is vital to achieving a healthy and harmonious life.
+Qi is our life force, the fabric of all existence.
+Understanding Qi is vital to achieving a healthy and harmonious life.